Danny Roberts (Australian actor)

 Daniel Roberts (born 27 January 1966), also credited as Danny Roberts, is an Australian actor.
-He is perhaps best known his roles as Ailsa Stewart's younger creepy brother Tony O'Rourke in early January 1997, Dennis Harling from September 2011 until February 2012, and Gavin Cooper from 12 to 24 November 2015 in Home and Away.
+He is perhaps best known for his role as Andy Green on the long running Australian soap opera Sons and Daughters from 1983 to 1987.

 Early life

 Roberts was born in Perth, Western Australia on 27 January 1966.
+He started with the Patch Theatre at age 12, and was in the first round at Western Australian Academy of Performing Arts in 1979.

 Acting career

-He started with the Patch Theatre at age 12, and was in the first round at Western Australian Academy of Performing Arts in 1979.
-He moved to Melbourne in 1982 where he appeared in Cop Shop and The Sullivans.
+Roberts moved to Melbourne in 1982 where he appeared in Cop Shop and The Sullivans.
 He then played a lead role in the soap opera Waterloo Station (1983), but the series was cancelled after a few months on air.
-He then became a major cast member in Sons and Daughters, playing Andy Green from 1983 until the series ended in 1987.
+He became a major cast member in Sons and Daughters, playing Andy Green from 1983 until the series ended in 1987.

-Roberts went on to a regular role in soap opera The Power, The Passion which ran for eight months in 1989.
+Roberts went on to a regular role in soap opera The Power, The Passion, which ran for eight months in 1989.
 After the series was cancelled he moved to Byron Bay, New South Wales, where he founded the Australian Theatre Company in 1991.
-He was artistic director of the company until 1995, then acted in the series Fire, playing Georgie Parker's brother Ted Cartright.
-Other roles include The Last Bullet, Home and Away, Blue Heelers, Murder Call, Stingers, Young Lions, Big Sky, and Close Contact.
-His film credits include Blackwater Trail, Walking on Water, Beneath Clouds, Mission: Impossible 2, and Dreamland.
-He worked on Underbelly: The Golden Mile.
-He played Nate's father Gavin Cooper on Home and Away in 2015.
+He was artistic director of the company until 1995.
+Following this, he appeared in the series Fire, playing Georgie Parker's character's brother, Ted Cartright.
+He also played Nate's father Gavin Cooper on Home and Away.

+Roberts' television credits include Blue Heelers, Murder Call, Stingers, Young Lions, Big Sky and the first two seasons of Underbelly.